Garage Heater Propane Vs Kerosene

 A kerosene heater is better than having a fireplace that burns wood and coal.

+The least expensive alternative is a portable kerosene or propane garage heater.
 Propane tends to be more efficient in empty heating spaces, while kerosene is better for smaller areas, where it is less expensive to refill the tank.

-It has an indefinite shelf life.
+All you need to have is enough ventilation, and it performs better than a fireplace.
 The blue flame garage heater models are also made for larger propane tanks, and for the 20,000 btu it is recommended you have at least 100 pound tanks for supplying the.
-In contrast, kerosene will go bad in a few years.